 - Very clean and contaminant free hands!

-Let’s Do That Water Change!
+How to Do a Water Change!
+Step-by-Step

 Don’t feel intimidated, it’s easy to do once you’ve read exactly how:

 Removing Old Water and Cleaning any Equipment and Decorations